zagahr/Explorer-for-GitHub/README.md

 ## Author
 Zagahr - [@zagahr](https://twitter.com/zagahr)

-## License
+## License / Credits
 `Explorer` is available under the MIT license.
-Some of the dependencies are licensed differently, with the BSD license, for example.
+Some of the dependencies are licensed differently, with the BSD license, for example.<br>
+Icons made by [Freepik](https://www.freepik.com/) from www.flaticon.com